 One Food for Innovative Idea–

 To think about what can be done!
-Here is the detailed study of the raw materials.
+Here is a detailed study of the raw materials.
 Possibly some researchers can take this as a study project in India.

 Hope this helps those curious minds to think further…